Covid 19 coronavirus: Two new cases at Americold factory; wait on results of 14 others continues

 "Obviously the testing for our employees has got caught up in the mass and has slowed down, it is frustrating but I understand."

-As for getting testing done inside his facility, as had been mentioned by Director General of Health Dr Ashley Bloomfield in recent days, Winnall said nothing had happened yet.
+As for getting testing done inside his facility, as had been mentioned by director general of health Dr Ashley Bloomfield in recent days, Winnall said nothing had happened yet.

 "As of right this minute there has been no swab testing.
 I believe that they are trying to determine how to do that, test and interpret the results."